-sn wil
+sn wi

-Prerequisites: CHEM 18a or 19a, and BIOL 18b, or permission of the instructor.
+Prerequisites: CHEM 18a or 19a, and BIOL 18b. or permission of the instructor.
 BIOL 22a must be taken before or concurrently with this course.
-Does yield full-course credit toward rate of work and graduation.
+Yields full-course credit.
 Laboratory fee: \$20 per semester.
 This lab is time-intensive and students will be expected to come in to lab between regular scheduled lab sessions.

-Provides firsthand experience with a wide array of organisms and illustrates basic approaches to problem solving in genetics and molecular biology.
+Provides firsthand experience with a wide array of organisms and illustrates basic approaches to experimental design and problem solving in genetics and genomics.
 Usually offered every year.